lhcb/starterkit-lessons/18-tistos-diy.md

 result.tos()
 ~~~

-The "set" calls reset the internal storage of candidate or trigger information,
+The `set` calls reset the internal storage of candidate or trigger information,
-and the "addTo" calls then add the things we are interested in.
+and the `addTo` calls then add the things we are interested in.

 An offline candidate is considered to be Tis with respect to a trigger selection
 if removing it from the event would still cause the trigger selection to accept